Vamsibadam/Intelligent-Energy-Management-ML-Based-Building-Consumption-Predictions/README.md

-Here's a step-by-step breakdown you can use for your **README.md** file to explain your **Interactive Energy Management System** project built with Streamlit:

----

 # 🔌 Indian Household Electricity Consumption Analysis

 This project provides a comprehensive and interactive dashboard built with **Streamlit** for analyzing and predicting household electricity usage based on appliance-level data.
 It includes predictive modeling, anomaly detection, and dynamic tariff estimation.